-Our natural fibre Breeze and Euphoria leggings and Embrace Bras are made out of a blend of Tencel®Lyocell from eucalyptus, GOTS certified organic cotton (GOTS ensures the growing and manufacturing/dyeing is organic), and spandex.
+Our natural fibre Breeze and Euphoria leggings and Embrace Bras are made out of a blend of Tencel®Lyocell from eucalyptus, organic cotton, and a small amount of spandex (6%).
 Our recycled polyester leggings are made from Unifi's Repreve® recycled polyester yarns and spandex.

 All our fabric is STANDARD 100 by OEKO-TEX® certified.
 The STANDARD 100 by OEKO-TEX® is a worldwide consistent, independent testing & certification system that tests for harmful substances used during all stages of production (raw materials, intermediate, and end product).This includes testing for illegal substances, legally regulated substances, known harmful (but not legally regulated) chemicals, and other parameters for health care.
 It provides manufacturers with a uniform benchmark when evaluating harmful substances potentially used in the production process.